pdebelak/peterdebelak.com/_posts/2016-08-17-basic-current_user-setup-with-elixir-and-phoenix.md

 |> get(some_path(conn, :get))
 {% endhighlight %}

 I hope this helps you write phoenix apps with less onerous test setup!
-If you have better solutions please let me know in the comments.
+If you have better solutions please let me know.